-Communication Networks Many public safety agencies use a mixture of communications technologies.
-This chart shows the percent of agencies in the community and the types of communications systems they use, compared to agencies in other Connected communities.
+Many public safety agencies use a mixture of communications technologies.
+This chart shows the percentage of agencies in the community and the types of communications systems they use, compared to agencies in other Connected communities.

-- Dedicated community-wide mobile broadband network - Commercial broadband network - Traditional land mobile radio communication system - Traditional land mobile radio system AND mobile broadband network (operated by local government) - Traditional land mobile radio system AND mobile broadband network (operated by private sector)
+Dedicated community-wide mobile broadband network

+- Commercial broadband network - Traditional land mobile radio communication system

+Traditional land mobile radio system AND mobile broadband network (operated by local government)

+Traditional land mobile radio system AND mobile broadband network (operated by private sector)

+Cybercrime

-Cybercrime While the proliferation of the internet has brought about improvements in the lives of many, it has also precipitated new forms of criminal activity.
+While the proliferation of the internet has brought about improvements in the lives of many, it has also precipitated new forms of criminal activity.
 Fraud, identity theft, and hacking are just a few ways in which criminals can use the internet to take advantage of residents, businesses, and institutions.
-Strong proactive and reactive strategies to address cybercrime and stay safe online are best to keep communities safe.
+A community needs strong proactive and reactive strategies to address cybercrime and keep its residents safe online.

 The chart on the following page examines the ways in which law enforcement entities in the community use common practices to address cybercrime.
-The chart shows the percentage of agencies in the community implementing each activity, compared to agencies in other Connected communities.
+The chart shows the percentage of agencies implementing each activity, compared to agencies in other Connected communities.